It's never too early to start packing

 Where can I drop off my bags?

-Collection points for #ItsInTheBag are closed and will reopen November 18-27 2022.
+Collection points for #ItsInTheBag are closed and will reopen at Bunnings stores Australia wide in November 2025.

 We are a primarily volunteer-run organisation, and unfortunately do not have the volunteer power to arrange collection outside these times.